Chronic kidney disease quiz

 Causes leading to chronic kidney disease may be inherited or acquired.
 Your overall health and lifestyle may determine the presence of additional risk factors.
 Common causes include:

-- Diabetes: Diabetes, a disease that causes abnormally high blood sugar, is the most common cause of chronic kidney disease in most countries, constituting about 40 percent of cases overall.
+• Diabetes: Diabetes, a disease that causes abnormally high blood sugar, is the most common cause of chronic kidney disease in most countries, constituting about 40 percent of cases overall.
 About 30 to 40 percent of people with diabetes will eventually develop chronic kidney disease.
-Diabetes causes chronic kidney disease by altering blood flow in the kidneys and causing inflammation.
+Diabetes causes chronic kidney disease by altering blood flow in the kidneys and causing damage and inflammation.

-- Kidney infections: Repeated and/or long-term kidney infections can lead to the development of chronic kidney disease.
+• Kidney infections: Repeated and/or long-term kidney infections (sometimes correlating to frequent kidney stones) can lead to the development of chronic kidney disease.
 These include certain bacterial infections as well as HIV, the virus that causes AIDS.

-- Inherited kidney diseases: Certain inherited kidney diseases can lead to the development of chronic kidney disease.
+• Inherited kidney diseases: Certain inherited kidney diseases can lead to the development of chronic kidney disease.
+Check for a family history of kidney disease.
 A common example is a condition called polycystic kidney disease, in which multiple fluid-filled structures develop in the kidneys.

 Other risk factors